Observation of Universal Hall Response in Strongly Interacting Fermions

 However, when interactions are present among the carriers, understanding the Hall coefficient becomes a theoretical challenge.
-At large field, interactions lead to the fractional quantum Hall effect~\cite{tsui_FQHE}, where the quantization of $R_{\rm H}B$ to fractions of $h/e^2$ reveals the emergence of elementary excitations with fractional charge and anyonic statistics~\cite{laughlin1983,Yoshioka}.
-For small field, the connection of $R_{\rm H}$ with carrier densities and topological invariants is lost, leading to numerous attempts~\cite{RevModPhys.91.011002,PhysRevB.4.1566,PhysRevB.75.195123,PhysRevLett.121.066601,PhysRevLett.85.377,PhysRevB.55.3907,PhysRevLett.70.2004,PhysRevB.91.024507} to access this quantity.
+At large magnetic fields, interactions lead to the fractional quantum Hall effect~\cite{tsui_FQHE}, where the quantization of $R_{\rm H}B$ to fractions of $h/e^2$ (where $h$ is Planck's constant) reveals the emergence of elementary excitations with fractional charge and anyonic statistics~\cite{laughlin1983,Yoshioka}.
+For small fields, the connection of $R_{\rm H}$ with carrier densities and topological invariants is lost, leading to numerous theoretical attempts~\cite{RevModPhys.91.011002,PhysRevB.4.1566,PhysRevB.75.195123,PhysRevLett.121.066601,PhysRevLett.85.377,PhysRevB.55.3907,PhysRevLett.70.2004,PhysRevB.91.024507} to understand the effects of many-body correlations on this quantity.
 On the experimental side this complexifies the interpretation of anomalous temperature dependence and sign changes of $R_{\rm H}$ in the normal phase of cuprates~\cite{hagen_anomalous_1990,badoux_change_2016}, disordered superconducting films~\cite{smith_sign_1994} and organic compounds~\cite{PhysRevLett.84.2670,PhysRevLett.84.2674}.
-Numerical progress has recently allowed a reliable calculation of the Hall coefficient~\cite{PhysRevLett.122.083402} in a quasi-one-dimensional geometry, and predicted a threshold of interactions above which the Hall coefficient becomes interaction-independent and thus {\it universal}.
+Numerical progress has recently allowed a reliable calculation of the Hall coefficient~\cite{PhysRevLett.122.083402} in a quasi-one-dimensional (1D) geometry and predicted a threshold of interactions above which the Hall coefficient becomes interaction-independent and thus universal.

-In this context, ultracold atoms in optical lattices provide a remarkable opportunity to shed light on fundamental aspects of interacting Hall systems, thanks to their flexibility and controllability.
+In this context, ultracold atoms in optical lattices provide an opportunity to gain insight into the fundamental aspects of interacting Hall systems, owing to their flexibility and controllability.
 A notable recent advance was the realization of artificial magnetic fields in optical lattices, through various schemes including laser-induced tunneling, Floquet engineering and synthetic dimensions~\cite{RevModPhys.83.1523,Goldman2014,goldman2016topological, RevModPhys.91.015005, Ozawa2019}.
-Until now, these schemes have been exploited to explore single-particle~\cite{Mancini1510,genkina2019imaging,chalopin_probing_2020} and few-body~\cite{Greiner2017} phenomena, while the observation of strongly correlated many-body effects triggered by interactions remains elusive.
+Until now, these schemes have been exploited to explore single-particle~\cite{Mancini1510,Aidelsburger2015,genkina2019imaging,chalopin_probing_2020} and few-body~\cite{Greiner2017,Greiner2023} phenomena, while the observation of strongly correlated many-body effects triggered by interactions has remained elusive.